Our Fifth Featured Libation of the World comes from stunning Italy

 Some Aperol history

-Aperol was first produced in 1919 in Padua in Northern Italy near Venice.
+Aperol was first produced in 1919 in Padua in Northern Italy, near Venice.
 The brothers Silvio and Luigi Barbieri created the recipe for the bittersweet orange liqueur.
 They presented it at a trade show in Padua in 1919.
 That original recipe remains unchanged to this day.
 But it took some time for it to find its audience.
-It wasn’t until after World War II that Aperol really gained attention on a global scale.
+It wasn’t until after World War II that Aperol gained attention on a global scale.

 The Italian way of life, enjoying an aperitif before dinner, seemingly took the world by storm after WW2.
 The slang word for apéritif is ‘apéro,’ from where the name Aperol is derived.